mohawk2/data-cleanse/README.md

 - If there is a separating `,` or `(` (as commonly used for abbreviations), splits the value into chunks, reverses them, and then reassembles the chunks as above for a similar search.
+- Only if there were no matches from the previous steps, splits the value into words.
+Words that are shorter than three characters, or that occur in the stopword list, are omitted.
+Then each word is searched for as above.
 - "Votes" on which primary-key value got the most matches.
 Tie-breaks on which primary-key value matched on the shortest key in the relevant `$pk_map` column, and then on the lexically lowest-valued primary-key